Versatile Vegan Chili with Charred Veggies and Beans

 Note on Sodium: nutrition info does not account for “no salt added” tomatoes that I use.

-Chili Powder: replace 1-3 tsp of homemade chili powder with 1-2 tsp of chili powder and 1-2 tsp cumin powder, to taste.
+Chili Powder: If you don’t want to make the homemade chili powder, replace with 1-2 tsp of chili powder and 1-2 tsp cumin powder, to taste.

 Protein add-ins: Enjoy this vegan/vegetarian soup with or without the extra protein.
 I suggest adding any extra proteins in at the time of serving so you have options.